joaoschramm0/fintech-brazil-analysis/README.md

-# Análise do Mercado de Fintechs Brasileiro\n\nEm construção.
+# Análise do Mercado de Fintechs Brasileiro
+Em construção.